mwenechac/loan_service/README.md

              "message": "A loan has been initiated"
           }
         ```
      - Make Payment: call the make payment api using the url: http://127.0.0.1:8000/payment/pay.
-If you are not runing the project locally, subsitute the IP            address with an applicable address.
-Make a post request with a request body similar to the one below. **The date format is yyyy-mm-dd.**
+If you are not running the project locally, subsitute the IP            address with an applicable address.
+Make a **POST** request with a request body similar to the one below. **The date format is yyyy-mm-dd.**

         ```
            {